Facts + Impact

 Summer Design Camp

-- Design Matters!
-Camp is for curious, creative, problem-solving high school students.
+- Summer Design Camp is for curious, creative, problem-solving high school students.
 Immersed for one week in a one-of-a-kind summer experience, students from across the country learn to think and innovate as designers on UT’s campus.

 - The only camp of its kind in the region, design camp is hosted by the UT College of Architecture and Design in its award-winning Art + Architecture building in the heart of UT’s Big Orange Country.

 - Established in 2008, design camp prepares high school students interested in design to engage imaginatively with the built environment and explore the considerations that shape it.

 - Campers engage in hands-on instruction in design, a variety of activities that challenge their thinking about design, field trips to area locations for design interpretation and activities on the UT campus.